Sarah Sherwood, Founder and Principal

-Bob Sherwood has 25 years of experience as a writer, editor, and QA tech, and is currently working as a German-to-English translator.
+Bob Sherwood is our editor.
+He has 25 years of experience as a writer, editor, and QA tech, and is currently working as a German-to-English translator.
 He has 6 years of experience as a technical writer and editor in Silicon Valley, designing, writing, and editing numerous technical manuals and training documents in highly technical subject matters.
 Bob is able to sift a large quantity of complex material and present it clearly and simply, enabling newcomers to achieve a quick ramp-up in unfamiliar subject areas.

-Bob edited the published memoir Seven for the Run, the true story of an escape from a communist prison camp in Czechoslovakia.
+Bob edited the published memoir, Seven for the Run, the true story of an escape from a communist prison camp in Czechoslovakia.
 He is also one of the editors of Sharing Housing: A Guidebook to Finding and Keeping Good Housemates.
 Bob has published eight books, four as translator and four as author, in the field of chess history, to very positive reviews.
 More titles are planned.

-He has also developed a number of Web sites for commercial enterprises and nonprofits and is currently the editor and administrator of several sites.
+He has also developed a number of websites for commercial enterprises and nonprofits and is currently the editor and administrator of several sites.

 Bob's translation services are available with sub-specialties in the fields of psychology and high technology.